emilm0/ChatApp/README.md

 # ChatApp
-Simple chat application for students in php language
+Simple chat application for students.
+It wrriten in php language.